LibCrowds/project-lcp/long_description.md

 record all the information on the card.
 But don’t worry if there isn’t information for all the fields present on the card.
 There will always be at least a play title.
 Transcribe it in natural language, putting any articles at the front.
-You can find more detailed guidance on the [Tutorial Page](./tutorial).
+You can find more detailed guidance on the [tutorial page](./tutorial).